PelionIoT/cborg/README.md

 # cborg
 Resistance is voltage divided by current.

-A simple CBOR encoder/decoder with a fluent API
+A simple CBOR encoder/decoder with a fluent API.

 **Example**

+Encode:

 ```C
 uint8_t buffer[200];